RandyRDavila/GraphCalc/paper.md

 ## Summary

-`GraphCalc` is a Python library for computing a wide range of graph-theoretic invariants using a blend of exact enumeration, solver-based optimization, and seamless integration with `NetworkX`.
-While it supports `NetworkX` graphs natively, it also includes it's own structures for graphs and polytopes, enabling efficient experimentation, extension, symbolic computation, and use in *automated conjecturing systems*.
+`GraphCalc` is a Python library for computing a broad range of graph-theoretic invariants, purpose-built to support research in combinatorics, network science, and automated reasoning.
+It offers exact implementations of over 100 functions, spanning classical invariants (e.g., independence number, chromatic number, spectral radius) and a wide array of lesser-known parameters central to contemporary graph theory.

-`GraphCalc` was originally the computational backbone of the automated conjecturing system *TxGraffiti* (short for *Texas-Graffiti*) [@TxGraffiti2023; @TxGraffiti], and its agentic counterpart [@optimist].
-These AI systems automate the process of generating mathematical conjectures by analyzing a tabular dataset called the *knowledge table* -- each row corresponding to a graph or polytope instance and columns corresponding to numerical or Boolean values calculated on the instances.
-When dynamically updating this table of knowledge with new graph instances `GraphCalc` is the primary source of computation.
-Indeed, `GraphCalc` comes with such functionality built in, inherrited from it's previous life inside the *TxGraffiti* system:
+Originally developed as the invariant engine for the automated conjecturing system TxGraffiti, `GraphCalc` has since matured into a general-purpose research tool that facilitates the large-scale construction of structured, high-resolution invariant datasets.
+These datasets, often organized into tabular “knowledge tables,” form the basis for symbolic pattern mining, hypothesis generation, and downstream machine reasoning.
+For example,

 ```python
 >>> import graphcalc as gc